guokunsg/study/Android/Android_ArchitectureComponent.md

                         mNameTextView.setText(newName); // Update the UI, in this case, a TextView.
                 // Observe the LiveData, passing in this activity as the LifecycleOwner and the observer. mModel.getCurrentName().observe(this, nameObserver);
+        ```
     - Update LiveData objects: setValue(T) and postValue(T)
         mModel.getCurrentName().setValue(anotherName);
     - Extend LiveData
+        ```
         public class StockLiveData extends LiveData<BigDecimal>
             // called when there is an active observer.
 Need to start observing data updates from this method.
             @Override protected void onActive()
             // called when there is no active observers.
 Can stop data updating
             @Override protected void onInactive() {
             // Need to setValue(T) to update the value of the LiveData instance and notifies any active observers about the change.
+        ```
 # ViewModel
 * Designed to store and manage UI-related data in a lifecycle conscious way.
 * allows data to survive configuration changes such as screen rotations.
 * A ViewModel must never reference a view, Lifecycle, or any class that may hold a reference to the activity context.
 * ViewModel remains in memory until the Lifecycle it's scoped to goes away permanently
 * Fragments can share a ViewModel using their activity scope to handle the communication
-    getActivity() to create ViewModelProvider, fragments receive the same SharedViewModel instance, which is scoped to the activity.
+    * Use getActivity() to create ViewModelProvider, fragments receive the same SharedViewModel instance, which is scoped to the activity.
 * Replacing Loaders with ViewModel and Room

 # WorkManager